SCEDC/tutorials/response-lambda/README.md

 10. Click "Create Function."

+## Configuring the Lambda Function

+These steps configure the response Lambda function in this repository.
+Settings for other Lambda functions will differ.

-11. Scroll down and click "Configuration."
+1. Scroll down and click "Configuration."

-12. Click "Edit."
+2. Click "Edit."

-13. Change memory to 2048 MB.
+3. Change memory to 2048 MB.
 Change the timeout to 1 min.

-14. Click "Save."
+4. Click "Save."

+5. Click "Environment Variables" and then "Edit."

+6. Click "Add environment variable."

+6. Enter S3_OUTPUT_BUCKET as the key and the name of your S3 bucket as the value.

+7. Click Save.

-15. Click "Functions" to return to the list of functions, and click your function's name to load it.
+8. Click "Functions" to return to the list of functions, and click your function's name to load it.

+## Testing the Lambda Function

 16. Click on "Test."